pdhoff/US-counties-C19-data/README.md

 county-level information on population, latitude and longitude, geographic area, demographics, etc.

-Notes:
-\* I do not take the `case` data too seriously.
+Comment: I suspect the `case` data are more a reflection of the number of tests being done than the number of people in the population who have the disease.
 The number of cases is a nondecreasing function of the number of tests, and reasons for and rates of testing may vary greatly by county.
+If someone has some data on the number of positive tests among a random sample from any population, please let me know.

 -----